delfick/alt-pytest-asyncio/README.rst

 0.7.0 - TBD
     * Changed the pytest dependency to be greater than pytest version 7
+    * Using isort now
+    * Went from setuptools to hatch

 0.6.0 - 23 October 2021
     * Fix bug where it was possible for an async generator fixture to